← Back to PlayBook

 What you’ll build

-• Loads a TruGen managed agent inside an iframe.
+• Loads a TruGen agent using an iframe

 Prerequisites